akshaisarma/COMSW6111_P1/code/README.txt

 2. According to our experiment, all the testcases will need ONLY ONE iteraction of user-feedback before reaching the perfect precision (that is, precision=1.0).
 Besides the three testcases in course page ('snow leopard', 'gates' and 'bill'), we have tested query [giants] both for the New York Giants football team and the San Francisco Giants baseball team.
 Those two teams share a lot of common words such as 'schedule'.
 In our program, "new york" or "san francisco" will be augmented in each case.

+3. For re-ordering methods, our augmented query will follow the word order in relevant documents if two query words occur adjacently.
+For example, when the query is 'gates' and a new word 'bill' is augmented, the method without re-ordering will return 'gates bill', while our algorithm can get better result 'bill gates' by considering the textual information.
+And for the 'snow leopard' example, the query is augmented by 'mac x'.
+Our algorithm will get re-ordered result 'x snow leopard mac', since the phrase 'Mac OS X Snow Leopard' appears so often in relevant documents.